Librarian Consultation Hours

-Circulation Desk: Stop by the circulation desk to request the reference librarian on-call.
-You will be directed to the reference desk where a reference librarian will join you shortly.
+Circulation Desk: Stop by the circulation desk during Librarian Consultation Hours and ask to speak to a librarian.
+You will be directed to the reference desk where a research librarian will join you shortly.

-Email: Email any reference questions to firstname.lastname@example.org and our reference librarians will get back to you as soon as possible.
+Email: Email your question to us.
+A research librarian will respond to you as soon as possible.

 Did you know that there are many Apps that you can use on your mobile devices to facilitate your studies at the law school?
 Here below is a list of the most commonly used apps.

 Canvas Student™ makes it easier for you to keep up with your courses by letting you access them whenever and wherever you want.
 It is available for iOS devices and Android devices.

 Edited by a team of lawyers with expertise in all the vital areas of the law, Nolo’s Plain-English Law Dictionary contains nearly 4,000 legal terms defined in everyday, understandable language.
 It is available for iOS devices.

 You can use this app to access familiar Westlaw features including WestSearch™, KeyCite™, Folders, History, and Document Notes and Highlighting.
 You can also browse databases, content and more.
 It is available for iOS devices and Android devices.

 You can use this app to access most features that are offered on the Lexis Advance website on your mobile devices.
 It is available for iOS devices and Android devices.

 You can use this app to view image-based PDFs, access content by citation, browse by volume, navigate a volume with an electronic table of contents, and use full advanced searching techniques.
 It is available for iOS devices.

 You can use this app to access legal documents and news articles in your Queue, even when you are offline.